 So what we’ve learned here is that adding more HDL does not improve cholesterol levels or health.
 Likewise, removing HDL does not worsen cholesterol levels or health.
 But HDL is associated with improved health.
 It’s supposed to be the good cholesterol!
 What the actual heck is going on?

 LDL and HDL are the same structure.
 They are proteins that carry fats around in our bloodstream.
 The only difference between them is that one is full and one is empty.
 If HDL’s purpose is to remove built up cholesterol from our blood, it does a very bad job, considering that most of them are empty.
 Good thing that’s not what they’re actually for.

 Whenever any of these carrier pods are full of fat, they are called LDL.
 LDL are full of fat.
 That doesn’t mean they are full of cholesterol.
+All fats need to be carried by lipoproteins when they’re in the bloodstream.
 LDL could be full of fatty acids to deposit into fat cells, or they could be full of cholesterol to use as part of the immune system’s healing process.
 Remember, cholesterol is the building material of cells.
 Anytime there is damage to cells, cholesterol is needed to repair it and there should be lots of LDL scurrying around to get cholesterol to the site of the damage to help it heal.

 When LDL delivers fatty acids to a fat cell, it just empties the fat out into the fat cell, which means the LDL has now become an HDL because it’s now empty.
 The HDL then travels back to the liver to pick up some more fat and become an LDL again.